hahayonghuming/JianyuSu.github.io/_pages/about.md

 # About Me
 ## Current Status
 * I am a machine learning engineer @JD.com (doctoral management trainee).
-  * I am at the advertisement group @JD.com, working on the construction of the next-gen retrieval engine (Especially the DMP)
+  * I works at the advertisement group @JD.com (Business Growth BU, JD.com)
+  * I am interested in various aspects (Matching, Ranking, etc) that involoves display advertising
+  * I mainly focus on optimizing the matching architecture for the advertisement group.
+Our paper *Toward Personalized User-Ad Retrieval for Display Advertising System at JD.com*, which elaborates on our attempts to improve the matching system, is in process.

 ## Education Background